 The point of a Q statement is to illustrate in a manner the prospect understands the benefit of what you are offering them.
 Say yes you were selling a pen that enabled the writer to produce clear legible handwriting.
 The marketer’s dilemma is of course how to link the ability of the pen to an outcome that the market desires.
 A good statement would be something like “helps make sure your employees get the message”.
-A Q statement would be something “makes your writing understood by 90% of readers”.
+A Q statement would be something like “makes your writing understood by 90% of readers”.
 The difference comes in the measurable increase in value that your product provides.
 Being understood is an outcome that matters to someone who writes orders.

 Where are they used?

 They have really wide applications.
 They can be used in the marketing of goods, services, job applicants and many more scenarios.
-The standard Q statement you may be more familiar uses the format;
+The standard Q statement you may be more familiar with uses the format;

 Because of X technology, our product Y gives you Z% improvement in your daily activity.